k8sjp/code-of-conduct/index.md

 Kubernetes Meetup Tokyo (hereafter referred to as the meetup) is a study event and community for users of Kubernetes and Kubernetes related software to exchange information and ideas.
-Though the meetup, it is our goal to provide a space where Kubernetes users can meet with each other, exchange information and ideas relevant to their specific fields, make friends, and increase business activity.
+Through the meetup, it is our goal to provide a space where Kubernetes users can meet with each other, exchange information and ideas relevant to their specific fields, make friends, and increase business activity.